ClayGifford1/UTA_course_rank/README.md

 # UTA_course_rank
-a chrome extension that allows UTA students to access scores and other information from Rate My Professor while picking classes.
+a chrome extension that allows UTA students to access information from past years student surveys while picking classes in MyMav.